Mathipe98/TDT4140_project/README.md

 Replace `<category name>` with your desired category name.
 Run the last line for each category to be added.

-To be able to create new ads there must exist at least one category.

 ## Contributors

 The following students have contributed to this project: